 Yair Ariel • April-4-2017

-The only area where they lag behind is effective and modern marketing strategies for clinics that tries to empathize with patients, follows-up with them for better medication adherence and re-introduces the practice as a trusted brand that can bring tangible positive change into their lives.
+The only area where they lag behind is effective and modern marketing strategies for clinics that try to empathize with patients, follows-up with them for better medication adherence and re-introduces the practice as a trusted brand that can bring tangible positive change into their lives.

-Understanding these three main client categories are must haves to effective marketing strategies for clinics
+Understanding these three main client categories are must-haves to effective marketing strategies for clinics

 Recent polls by Gallup have shown that close to 33% of U.S adults are dissatisfied with the medical infrastructure of the country.